unmovingcastle/log/pueo_log/software/learning_root/my_first_root_plot.md

   int flavor; // neutrino flavor

-  // set tree_ptr to point to a specific variable as stored inside the root file
+  // assigning the variable flavor above to the corresponding var. stored inside the root file
   // in this case the variable's name is eventSummary.neutrino.flavor tree_ptr->SetBranchAddress("eventSummary.neutrino.flavor",&flavor);